Annual Costs of Medicare A

-You won’t have to pay out of pocket if you worked 10 years and made at least $5200 a year and are a US Citizen.
+You won’t have to pay out-of-pocket if you worked for 10 years, and made at least $5,200 per year and are a U.S. Citizen.

 Deductible: What you pay when you have to go to the hospital before insurance kicks in.

-$1,340 deductible for each “benefit period” .
+With Medicare A, you have a $1,340 deductible for each “benefit period” .
 What is a benefit period, you may ask?
-If you go to the hospital and then are discharged and are not in the hospital for 60 days, then a new benefit period starts.
-So if you get hospitalized in January and are released mid-January and then are hospitalized in August you would pay the deductible AGAIN.
+If you go to the hospital, are discharged and remain unhospitalized for 60 days, a new benefit period starts.
+For example, if you are hospitalized in January, released mid-January, and then hospitalized in August you would pay the deductible AGAIN.
 In the same year.

 Even we are confused.
 So what does this mean?

-If the next year you were hospitalized yet AGAIN for 120 days then the last 30 of those days you would pay full pop for the hospital.
+If the following year you were hospitalized yet AGAIN for 120 days, the last 30 of those days you would pay full pop for the hospital.
 Yikes.